SharafatKarim/blog-site/posts/2022/useful-linux-applications/index.md

 {{< admonition example "List of applications" false >}}

-> If you want to create a list like this one, [try check this page!](https://sharafat.vercel.app/pacman-package-manager)
+> If you want to create a list like this one, [try to check this page!](https://sharafat.vercel.app/pacman-package-manager)

 ```
 	akm 2.13-1